kaustavha/luvit-docs/doc/api/process.markdown

   only happen on write to the console when the cursor is being moved, or when a readable tty is used in raw mode.
-- `SIGKILL` cannot have a listener installed, it will unconditionally terminate Node.js on all platforms.
+- `SIGKILL` cannot have a listener installed, it will unconditionally terminate luvit on all platforms.
 - `SIGSTOP` cannot have a listener installed.

-Note that Windows does not support sending Signals, but Node.js offers some emulation with `process.kill()`, and `child_process.kill()`.
+Note that Windows does not support sending Signals, but luvit offers some emulation with `process.kill()`, and `child_process.kill()`.
 Sending signal `0` can be used to test for the existence of a process.
 Sending `SIGINT`, `SIGTERM`, and `SIGKILL` cause the unconditional termination of the target